 Why a school site is closed

-Your school site or campus has been closed on the advice of the Department of Health and Human Services (DHHS) due to a confirmed case of coronavirus (COVID-19).
+Your school site or campus has been closed on the advice of DH due to a confirmed case of COVID-19.
 This is for the safety of your school community.

-If a case of coronavirus (COVID-19) has been identified at a school
+If a case of COVID-19 has been identified at a school

-If a staff member or child tests positive for coronavirus (COVID-19), the Department will get advice from DHHS to confirm the case and any necessary actions they need to take.
-The school site may close for 24 hours while DHHS investigates the reported case.
+If a staff member or child tests positive for COVID-19, the Department will get advice from DH to confirm the case and any necessary actions they need to take.
+The school site may close for 24 hours while DH investigates the reported case.

-If it's confirmed that someone attended the school while infectious, the school site will remain closed while DHHS does a detailed assessment of risks and exposure at the school and undertakes contact tracing to make sure that the spread of coronavirus (COVID-19) is contained.
+If it's confirmed that someone attended the school while infectious, the school site will remain closed while DH does a detailed assessment of risks and exposure at the school and undertakes contact tracing to make sure that the spread of COVID-19 is contained.

-The Victorian School Building Authority will also make sure a deep clean of the school takes place if DHHS confirms that someone was on site while infectious.
+The Victorian School Building Authority (VSBA) will also make sure a deep clean of the school takes place if DH confirms that someone was on site while infectious.